Djado: History

 As the power of the Bomu empire decreased, the people of the oasis were exposed to several raids of the Touareg, in the 18th and 19th century.
 They started to leave the place, and settled in Kaouar.
 Another reason might be that cattle herding in the region also introduced mosquitoes that spread malaria.
 In 1860, about 1000 Kanuri are said to have been left.
 In the middle of the 20th century, only a few Kanuri and Toubou were left.
 They mostly lived from growing dates, and harvesting salt.

-The military outpost Madama was created in 1930, when Niger was a French colony.
-In 1988.
-Rallye Sakar passed through Djado.

-In 2014, gold was discovered, which attracted up to 20.000 people from Niger, Chad, Libya and Sudan.
-Because there were many heavily-armed foreigners, and working conditions were very bad, Moussa Hassane Barazé, the responsible minister for mining operations, ordered the mines to be closed in 2017.
+In 1988 the Dakar Rally passed through Djado.

+World Heritage Status

+This site was added to the UNESCO World Heritage Tentative List on May 26, 2006, in the Cultural category due to its universal cultural significance.

 Population

 In 2012, 876 people lived in the commune, in 168 households.
-In 2001, the count had been 936 people in 202 households.In the main village, there were 2088 people in 63 households, at the 2012 count; In 2001, 208 people in 45 households, and in 1998, 260 people in 74 households.
+In 2001, there were 936 people in 202 households.In the main village, there were 208 people in 63 households, in the 2012 census; In 2001, there were 208 people in 45 households, and in 1998, 260 people in 74 households.